PierreTsia/cursor-tech-blog/DEVELOPMENT_JOURNEY.md

    - Next step: Need to properly configure GitHub Pages in repository settings

 ### Pending Steps:
-1. Configure GitHub Pages settings:
+1. Wait for the deployment to complete
-   - Set source to "GitHub Actions"
+2. Test the live site at https://pierretsia.github.io/cursor-tech-blog/
-   - Wait for first successful deployment
+3. Consider adding custom domain in the future if needed

 ### Technical Decisions Made:
 - **Theme**: Chose PaperMod for its modern design, fast loading times, and SEO features